 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down Public Relations Specialist salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as Public Relations Specialist and this is what we found.

-Employees with less than two years of experience makes approximately 202,000 JPY per month.
+Employees with less than two years of experience earn approximately 202,000 JPY.

-While someone with an experience level between two and five years is expected to earn 271,000 JPY per month, 34% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 271,000 JPY, 34% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 352,000 JPY per month, 30% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 352,000 JPY, 30% more than someone with two to five years of experience.

-Additionally, Public Relations Specialist whose expertise span anywhere between ten and fifteen years get a salary equivalent to 427,000 JPY per month, 21% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 427,000 JPY, 21% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 466,000 JPY per month, 9% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 466,000 JPY, 9% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 490,000 JPY per month, 5% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 490,000 JPY, 5% more than people with fifteen to twenty years of experience.

 |Certificate or Diploma||+14%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Public Relations Specialist salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Public Relations Specialist in order to make a comparison.

-A Master's degree program or any post-graduate program in Japan costs anywhere from 2,570,000 Yen(s) to 7,720,000 Yen(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Japan costs anywhere from 2,570,000 JPY to 7,720,000 JPY and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.